hunterhoden/PacketSniffer/README.md

 # PacketSniffer
- Packet Sniffer to analyze and interpret data using pcap4j Created for Computer Informations Systems course: Project Managment at Colorado State University Spring 2022.
+ Packet Sniffer to analyze and interpret data using pcap4j Created for Computer Informations Systems course: Project Management at Colorado State University Spring 2022.

  Requirements to run: